obsidian-tasks-group/obsidian-tasks/docs/queries/regular-expressions.md

 ## Regular expression examples

-Here are some example regex searches, to give some ideas of what can be done.
+Below are some example regex searches, to give some ideas of what can be done.

+There are some more examples in the [Tasks-Demo sample vault](https://github.com/obsidian-tasks-group/obsidian-tasks/tree/main/resources/sample_vaults/Tasks-Demo), in the file [Regular Expression Searches](https://github.com/obsidian-tasks-group/obsidian-tasks/blob/main/resources/sample_vaults/Tasks-Demo/Filters/Regular%20Expression%20Searches.md).

 ### Searching the start of a field